brave-experiments/brave-adblock-pin/README.md

 brave-adblock-pin unpin
 ```

-After step 2, confirm at `brave://components` that the "Brave Ad Block Updater"
+After step 2, confirm at `brave://components` that the adblock default components
 entries show the pin version `99.0.0`.

 ### Verifying a pin

-- `brave://components` shows the "Brave Ad Block Updater" entries at
+- `brave://components` shows the default adblock components entries at
   `99.0.0`, and the on-disk `<component_id>/99.0.0/list.txt` is the pinned commit's
   content.
 - if you want to *see* a rule take effect, note that Brave only does